aleksandrbazhin/TilePipe/readme.md

 ![Texture settings (unfinished)](docs/Screen3.png)

 ## Roadmap for 0.5 branch before the release
-0.5 is not ready to be released, there is not much work left, but I am not sure when and if it will be done
+0.5 is not ready to be released, there is not much work left, but I am not sure when and if it will be finished

 - Randomization
 - Generation start logic (On every change basically.
 Now it's only tied to the change in the sliders)